LOVE as RESISTANCE

 Here are a few daily dose suggestions:

 As a human, mother, birth doula, trauma aware touch educator, infant massage trainer, somatic sex educator, and relationship coach, I've spent the past thirty years studying and experimenting a lot with Oxytocin.
-My work is tending to people going through extreme transitions - be it birth, death, illness, divorce, etc..
+My work is tending to and being with people going through extreme transitions - be it birth, death, illness, divorce, etc..
 And one thing each and every one of these humans and instances have in common is the requirement to bravely soften and surrender in order to make the transition.
 I have been synthesizing and distilling these studies and practices and would really love to share them with you so we may make this transition together - with the least amount of harm as possible.

 Tikkun Olam.
 In order to heal the world we must first heal ourselves.